 But here the differences end.
 Both breeds of Corgis are stalky but extremely athletic, often running faster and jumping higher than you might expect from stature alone.
-Interestingly, in Wales, Corgi means “dwarf dog,” but the Welsh people respected these dogs’ ability to do tricks and herd like nobody’s business.
+Interestingly, in Wales, Corgi means “dwarf dog,” but the Welsh people respected these dogs’ ability to do tricks and herd-like nobody’s business.

 #2 Is the Corgi a fairy dog-mother?

 Perhaps it was during one of those evenings of entertainment that this fairy-tale was created.
 The Welsh people believed that woodland fairies bestowed the amicable Corgi on the Welsh people as a gift.
-Of course, the Corgi’s white markings, which can only been seen by those who understand and truly see, are markings from fairy saddles.
+Of course, the Corgi’s white markings, which can only be seen by those who understand and truly see, are markings from fairy saddles.

 No doubt someone created this fairy-tale with children in mind.
 After all, the Corgi was a family dog, beloved by all, especially by the children.

 #3 If you adopt this royal canine, you become royal.

 If you want to be escorted around like Queen Elizabeth II during the 2012 Olympic Opening Ceremony, then you need either a Corgi, James Bond, or both.
 I’d choose a Corgi.
 James Bond is stealthy, but who knows what shenanigans a Corgi can pull with a low center of gravity and an intelligent smile.